Free Shipping on Orders $79+ with Code: FSHIP71794

 How to Care for Freesia

-Freesia will need some sort of support in order to stay upright, whether planted directly in the soil or in pots.
+Freesia will need some sort of support, like a bamboo stick or something similar, in order to stay upright, whether planted directly in the soil or in pots.
 Cut off faded flowers at the base of the stem, but leave green foliage in place to extend the life of your freesia.
-They are not winter-hardy in nearly any US zone and won't survive frosts.
+It's essential to allow the narrow, blade-like leaves to fully yellow, wilt, and shrivel before removing them.
+This stage is when the plant develops new bulblets.